LuisAlejandro/movie-box/README.md

 This code was heavily inspired by [@jacc's music-box](https://github.com/jacc/music-box).

 ## 🎒 Prep Work
-1. Create a new public GitHub Gist (https://gist.github.com/)
+1. Create a new public GitHub Gist (https://gist.github.com/).
-1. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new)
+2. Create a token with the `gist` scope and copy it. (https://github.com/settings/tokens/new).
-1. Create a Trakt.tv Application (https://trakt.tv/oauth/applications/new)
+3. Create a Trakt.tv Application (https://trakt.tv/oauth/applications/new).
-1. Copy the `API token`
+4. Copy the `API token`.

 ## 🖥 Project Setup
-1. Fork this repo
+1. Fork this repo.
-2. Go to your fork's `Settings` > `Secrets` > `Add a new secret` for each environment secret (below)
+2. Go to your fork's `Settings` > `Secrets` > `Add a new secret` for each environment secret (below).
+3. Activate github workflows on `Actions` > `I understand my workflows, go ahead and run them`.
+4. The workflow will run every hour to update your gist info, if you dont want to wait an hour, you can star your repository fork and this will trigger a workflow build.
+You can then go to your profile and pin the gist.

 ## 🤫 Environment Secrets
 - **GIST_ID:** The ID portion from your gist url `https://gist.github.com/<github username>/`**`<gist ID>`**.